I'm a title. Click here to edit me.

 Born in Ohio, Tom split his childhood between Michigan and Ecuador.
 He attended the University of Michigan, where he earned a BS in Cell & Molecular Biology, with a minor in Philosophy, and a Masters in Biomedical Engineering.
 He went on to work as a researcher in the biotech industry in Salt Lake City, and in a bioengineering lab at MIT.
 A reflective type, Tom still wanted to develop in how he interpreted the human story and what it means for how we live.
 To this end, he came to Vancouver for graduate studies in theology at Regent College, where he has led tutorials in the history of Christianity.
 He feels called to help people learn and thrive in wholesome and meaningful lives, and plans to pursue a PhD in Psychology.
 Tom speaks Spanish and reads Biblical Hebrew.
 He enjoys unusual discussions, strategy board games, and writing poetry.

 Houman earned his master's degree in English literature from the University of Tehran in 2012.
-He started his PhD studies at the University of Waterloo in 2013, concentrating on the theatre of Shakespeare and the history and theory of rhetoric.
-And in 2017, he was honoured to receive the University of Waterloo’s award for exceptional teaching by a graduate student.
-Upon completing his doctoral dissertation, which is a rhetorical analysis of the language of Shakespeare’s tragic protagonists, Houman has moved to Vancouver to put his education and teaching experience to use in the beautiful British Columbia.
+He started his PhD studies at the University of Waterloo in 2013, and studied the history and theory of rhetoric.
+In 2017, he was honoured to receive the University of Waterloo’s award for exceptional teaching by a graduate student.
+Upon completing his doctoral dissertation, Houman moved to Vancouver to put his education and teaching experience to use in the beautiful British Columbia.
 Houman specializes in quickly assessing students' strengths and providing specific guidance to them through the university planning and advising programs at Five Summers.
 Under his caring and detailed guidance, students have achieved excellence in their academics and been better prepared for university.

 Alice Guo graduated from Columbia University with a Master’s degree in Real Estate Development, and received her Bachelor’s degree in Finance from UBC Sauder School of.
 She has built more than 7 years of working experience in real estate finance, venture capital, and corporate innovation in the US, Canada and China.
 She currently works as the Technology Strategy & Planning manager at one of the biggest real estate companies in North America and supporting a variety of strategic efforts.
 In 2019, Alice co-founded UrbanLab, China’s first corporate PropTech Accelerator.
 Previously, she worked at Fifth Wall, the world’s biggest venture capital firm focuses on real estate technology, and at Trez Capital, a real estate private equity firm in Canada.